pygumby/progfun1-course-notes/notes/week_1.md

 + Call-by-value and call-by-name reduce to the same values as long as the reduced expression consists of pure functions and both expressions terminate.

-+ Call-by-value's advantage is that each argument is only evaluated once, call-by-name's advantage is that unused arguments are not evaluated.
++ Call-by-value's advantage is that each argument is only evaluated once, call-by-name's advantage is that unused arguments are not evaluated at all.

 ### Lecture 1.3 -- Evaluation Strategies and Termination

-+ If call-by-value evaluation of an expression e terminates, then call-by-name evaluation of e terminates, too.
++ If the call-by-value evaluation of an expression `e` terminates, then the call-by-name evaluation of `e` terminates, too.
 This is not true in the other direction.

 + The following function application only terminates with call-by-name: